next-gen-dev/vscode-run-function/README.md

 -   Handle unsaved files
     -   Either use the in-memory contents of the file, or ask the user to save the file
--   Report errors
--   Redirect logs to the Output or Debug Console

 #### Ideas and Improvements: